Affinage

 Year Finding Method Journal Conf PMIDs

-2007 Targeted disruption of murine CatSper4 abrogated the sperm-specific calcium current ICatSper, sperm hyperactivated motility, and male fertility without affecting spermatogenesis or initial motility, establishing CatSper4 as an essential pore-forming subunit of the flagellar CatSper channel complex.
-Gene knockout (targeted disruption), electrophysiology (ICatSper recording), sperm motility analysis, co-immunoprecipitation of CatSper proteins Proceedings of the National Academy of Sciences of the United States of America High 17227845
+2007 Targeted disruption of murine CatSper4 abrogated ICatSper (the alkalinization-activated voltage-sensitive Ca2+-selective current), sperm hyperactivated motility, and male fertility without affecting spermatogenesis or initial motility.
+Direct protein interactions among all four CatSpers were demonstrated, establishing CatSper4 as an essential component of the flagellar CatSper channel complex.
+Knockout mouse model (targeted gene disruption), electrophysiology (ICatSper recording), sperm motility analysis, co-immunoprecipitation (direct protein interactions among CatSpers) Proceedings of the National Academy of Sciences of the United States of America High 17227845

-2007 CatSper4 knockout male mice are completely infertile due to rapid loss of motility and absence of hyperactivated motility under capacitating conditions, confirming CatSper4 is required for sperm capacitation-associated hyperactivation.
-Gene knockout, computer-assisted sperm analysis (CASA), capacitation assay Biology of reproduction High 17344468
+2007 CatSper4 knockout male mice are completely infertile due to rapid loss of sperm motility and absence of hyperactivated motility under capacitating conditions, confirming CATSPER4 is required for hyperactivated motility during capacitation.
+Knockout mouse model (targeted gene disruption), computer-assisted sperm analysis (CASA), capacitation assay Biology of reproduction High 17344468

-2026 The murine Catsper4 promoter contains a functional cAMP-responsive element (CRE) at +91 relative to the TSS, and CREMτ binds this element both in vitro and in vivo to regulate Catsper4 transcription; a core promoter spanning -99 to +63 bp was identified, and a 65 bp deletion at the 3'-end of the predicted promoter significantly enhanced transcription.
-Promoter-reporter assays, deletion analysis, electrophoretic mobility shift assay (EMSA), chromatin immunoprecipitation (ChIP), ChIP-seq data analysis (H3K4me3, H3K4me1, H3K27ac marks) Reproductive sciences (Thousand Oaks, Calif.)
+2026 The murine Catsper4 promoter contains a cAMP-responsive element (CRE) at +91 bp relative to the transcription start site.
+CREMτ binds to this CRE both in vitro and in vivo.
+A core promoter region spans -99 to +63 bp.
+Deletion of a 65 bp region at the 3'-end of the predicted promoter significantly enhanced transcription, and removal of a 239 bp 5'-flanking region also increased transcriptional activity.
+Promoter deletion/reporter assays, electrophoretic mobility shift assay (EMSA), chromatin immunoprecipitation (ChIP), ChIP-seq data analysis (H3K4me3, H3K4me1, H3K27ac histone marks), site-directed mutagenesis of CRE, CREMτ overexpression Reproductive sciences (Thousand Oaks, Calif.)
 Medium 41680579

 Source papers